 Supporting good parenting during children’s early years through high-quality home visiting programs can improve outcomes for children and families, particularly those that face added challenges, such as teen or single parenthood, maternal depression and lack of social and financial supports.
 Recent research in neurobiology underscores the importance of children’s early experience in laying the foundation for their growing brains.
 According to the National Scientific Council on the Developing Child at Harvard University, the “experiences children have early in life—and the environments in which they have them—shape their brain architecture and strongly affect whether they grow up to be healthy, productive members of society.”
 Children’s early brain development influences cognitive skills, emotional and social competence, and physical and mental health that will enable them to achieve in school and later in life.
 Home visiting can help moms and dads lacking good parenting examples, dealing with unemployment or depression learn how to support their children’s development.

 Rigorous evaluations of high-quality home visiting programs have shown that programs that focus on supporting families with tough challenges can improve critical child outcomes:

-Cost benefit analyses were conducted by both RAND and the Washington State Institute for Social Policy on the Elmira site of the Nurse Family Partnership Program and found for Public Policy cost-benefit analyses show that high-quality home visiting programs offer returns on investment ranging from $1.26 to $5.70 for every dollar spent due to reduced costs of child protection, k-12 special education and grade retention, and criminal expenses.
+Cost benefit analyses were conducted by both RAND and the Washington State Institute for Social Policy on the Elmira site of the Nurse Family Partnership Program and found for Public Policy cost-benefit analysis show that high-quality home visiting programs offer returns on investment ranging from $1.26 to $5.70 for every dollar spent due to reduced costs of child protection, k-12 special education and grade retention, and criminal expenses.